wreeten/enjohneering/README.md

 ![logo](./imgs/enjohneering.png)
 # Welcome to ENJOHNEERING

+## Table of Contents:
-## Part One:
+### Part One:  Arduino
-### Arduinio
-Under Arduino Files:
 12/29/2021: We learn the basics of Arduino and how to operate.
     ![arduino](./imgs/arduino.png)